JetBrains/kotlin-multiplatform-dev-docs/topics/tools/compose-hot-reload.md

 ### Connect an AI agent

-To connect an AI agent, point the agent's MCP client configuration to the `hotMcpServer` Gradle task.
+To connect an AI agent, configure the MCP client to run the `hotMcpServer` Gradle task.
 For example, in `.mcp.json`:

 ```json